1. What programs are offered by the Flathead Rapids?

 Fall Competitive Season:

 Tryouts will be held at the Beginning of August in preparation for training beginning at the end of August.
 Team formations will be based on objective evaluation by the coaches and Executive Director.

-*Every player that tries out for a Flathead Rapids Competitive Team will be awarded a spot within the program.
+*Every player that tries out for a Flathead Rapids or Flathead Valley United Competitive Teams will be awarded a spot within the program.
 This spot will be chosen with consideration for the player’s developmental level.
 Options for placement could include becoming a player on a Competitive Team, a Practice Player on a Competitive Team, or a spot in our Recreational Programs.

 5. What is a Practice Player?

 A practice player is a player we feel would benefit from developing with the team during practices but would exceed the gameday roster limit and would only be eligible to play on game days if another player on the roster was missing.
 The fees for this option are lower than a full roster player.